Oneida Institute: The first president: George Washington Gale

 "Religious fervor was kept at a white heat.
 Studies were interrupted to hold protracted revival meetings."
 Gale replaced the study of Latin and Classical Greek with Hebrew and Biblical Greek.
+This change, especially regarding Latin, was vigorously opposed by the Presbyterian Presbytery, with financial consequences.
+According to a modern scholar, studying at Oneida at this time "required substantial emotional stability."

 The charismatic, influential Christian revivalist Charles Finney had been a student of Gale prior to Oneida, and Gale sought at Oneida to train students "as emissaries of the new revivalism".
 "The result was a large crop of crusaders and reformers, who were later turned loose to fulminate against drink, slavery, Sabbath breaking, [and] irreligion, some of whom became famous in their proseletyzing fields."

 Gale "lacked the qualities of a leader".
 In the summer of 1833 a debate on colonization led to the formation of a colonization and an anti-slavery society.

 Student dissatisfaction led to a mass walk-out in 1832, with about 24 students leaving for Lane, then Oberlin.
 Gale soon desired to be replaced; he went to Illinois, where he began Galesburg, Illinois, and the Knox Manual Labor College, which in 1857 became Knox College.
 Gale left the institute with "fiscal problems", saddled with "numerous financial obligations".